KungPhoo/ba67-basic/readme.md

 Keywords, Commands, Functions:
-Keywords and commands are the same from the BASIC point of view, but internally keywords get the unparsed tokens as parameters, where commands already get evaluated arguments as arguments.
+Keywords and commands are the same from the BASIC point of view, but internally keywords get the tokens not parsed yet as parameters, where commands already get evaluated arguments as arguments.
 Beware: In either case, you will get the comma separators